How to Get a Commercial Driver’s License in Texas – Step-by-Step Guide

 - On-road driving test – proving you can safely operate a commercial vehicle in traffic

-Step 7: Obtain Your CDL License
+Step 7: Receive Your CDL License

-After passing the skills test, you’ll receive your Commercial Driver’s License from the DMV.
+After passing the skills test, you’ll receive your Commercial Driver’s License from the DPS.
 You can then start applying for jobs or advance your training with endorsements for specialized driving, such as hazardous materials or passenger transport.

 How Long Does It Take to Get a CDL?